 - (h) "Special assessment opportunity" means a further assessment opportunity equivalent to the original assessment opportunity aimed at accommodating students who were unable to be assessed in the original assessment opportunity. - (i) "Supplementary assessment opportunity" means an assessment that supplements the original assessment granted to students.
-Admission to this assessment opportunity is based on the results of the original assessment opportunity. - 2.3.8 "Carousel model" allows students multiple registration opportunities of modules during the academic year.
-The purpose is to allow students to step on and off the carousel sequence depending on their needs and circumstances.
-This might result in accelerated completion or could allow a student additional time to complete a qualification (Refer to AR 2.3.21).

-- 2.3.9 "Certificate" means a document that is issued as evidence of compliance with the requirements of subsidised and continuing education programmes. - 2.3.10 "Chief assessor" means the person responsible for teaching and assessing a module, usually the lecturer. - 2.3.11 "College" means the same as "Faculty" for the purposes of these Regulations.
-Refer to "faculty" for full definition. - 2.3.12 "Department/School" means a substructure that forms part of a faculty. - 2.3.13 "Distance Education (Online)" is a mode of provision, based primarily on a set of teaching and learning strategies (or educational methods) that can be used to overcome special and/or transactional distance between educators and students and utilises a computer network to present or distribute some educational content.
-Online programmes are equivalent to on-campus contact programmes in terms of admission criteria and overall workload (Refer to AR 2.3.21). - 2.3.14 "Doctoral degree" is an original contribution to a field of study at a theoretical, conceptual or analytical level in addition to proficiency in research methods and exercise of independent and critical ability.
-Refer to (a) below for the meaning of a thesis. - (a) "Thesis" means a treatise or a collection of articles or essays, prepared for assessment purposes, which represents a distinct, original contribution to the knowledge of and insight into a field of study, either by the disclosure of new facts or by the exercise of an independent and critical ability, in full compliance with the requirements of a doctorate from the University. - 2.3.15 "External assessor" means an expert appointed from outside the University to assess students' work. - 2.3.16 "Faculty-specific assessment" means opportunities, such as continuous assessments, that are determined by academic departments and approved by the Faculty/College Board. - 2.3.17 "Faculty/College/JBS" means the primary academic structure for a planned cluster of academic learning and research programmes and qualifications, its substructures as approved by Council and the employees who perform functions in the academic structure.
-"Faculty" includes the CBE and the JBS. - 2.3.18 "Faculty/College Board" means a body that governs a Faculty/College and regulates its activities.
+Admission to this assessment opportunity is based on the results of the original assessment opportunity. - 2.3.8 "Certificate" means a document that is issued as evidence of compliance with the requirements of subsidised and continuing education programmes. - 2.3.9 "Chief assessor" means the person responsible for teaching and assessing a module, usually the lecturer. - 2.3.10 "College" means the same as "Faculty" for the purposes of these Regulations.
+Refer to "Faculty" for full definition. - 2.3.11 "Department/School" means a substructure that forms part of a faculty. - 2.3.12 "Doctoral degree" is an original contribution to a field of study at a theoretical, conceptual or analytical level in addition to proficiency in research methods and exercise of independent and critical ability.
+Refer to (a) below for the meaning of a thesis. - (a) "Thesis" means a treatise or a collection of articles or essays, prepared for assessment purposes, which represents a distinct, original contribution to the knowledge of and insight into a field of study, either by the disclosure of new facts or by the exercise of an independent and critical ability, in full compliance with the requirements of a doctorate from the University. - 2.3.13 "External assessor" means an expert appointed from outside the University to assess students' work. - 2.3.14 "Faculty-specific assessment" means opportunities, such as continuous assessments, which are determined by academic departments and approved by the Faculty Board. - 2.3.15 "Faculty" means the primary academic structure for a planned cluster of academic learning and research programmes and qualifications, its substructures as approved by Council and the employees who perform functions in the academic structure.
+"Faculty" includes the CBE and the JBS. - (a) "College" means College of Business and Economics.
+Please refer to Faculty. - (b) "JBS" means Johannesburg Business School.
+Please refer to Faculty.